 Military burn pits were large, open waste demolition sites located within camp perimeters.
-They were common at forward operating bases (FOBs) in Iraq, Afghanistan and other areas of the Southwest Asia theater of military operations.
+They were common at forward operating bases (FOBs) in Iraq, Afghanistan, and other areas of the Southwest Asia theater of military operations.

-The VA has conceded that Veterans deployed to designated covered locations during specified periods were exposed to certain toxic substances, chemicals, and hazards because of burn pits operated by military and/or contracted personnel.
+The VA has conceded that Veterans deployed to designated covered locations during specified periods were exposed to certain toxic substances, chemicals, and hazards because of burn pits operated by the military and/or contracted personnel.